RezaJF/hess/docs/faq.md

 If a locus has negative SNP-heritability estimate, then this is likely because the local SNP-heritability of the trait is close to zero.

-## Why do I get NaN for genome-wide SNP-heritability estimates?
+## Why do I get NaN for genome-wide SNP-heritability variance estimates?

 This is because the estimated variance of the genome-wide SNP-heritability is negative, usually caused by relatively small sample size of the GWAS.